Learning Branching Heuristics for Propositional Model Counting: Background

-A formula $\phi$ can be represented by a \emph{literal-clause incidence graph} (LIG).
-This graph contains a node for every clause and a node for every literal of $\phi$ (i.e., $v$ and $\neg v$ for every variable $v$).
+A formula $\phi$ or component $C_i$ can be represented by a \emph{literal-clause incidence graph} (LIG).
+This graph contains a node for every clause and every literal of $\phi$ (i.e., $v$ and $\neg v$ for every variable $v$ of $\phi$).
 An edge connects a clause node $n_c$ and a literal node $n_\ell$ if and only if $\ell\in c$.
-Figure~\ref{fig:incident} shows an example.
-Note that every component of $\phi$ forms a disconnected sub-graph of the LIG.
+Note that if $C_i$ is a component of $\phi$, then $C_i$'s LIG will be a disconnected sub-graph of $\phi$'s LIG (Figure~\ref{fig:incident}).